Community Engaged Scholars

 Dual Executive Master in Public Administration and International Relations

-María Margarita has become an invaluable member of La Casita’s administrative team and currently supports community-based initiatives, particularly our dual-language literacy programming for youth.
-She is also actively involved in work with our partner organization, Punto de Contacto-Point of Contact, and its current exhibition, Libro de Artista, in partnership with the National Museum of Fine Arts of Argentina.
-Reflecting on her time, María Margarita says, “By bridging cultures and communities through art, education, and civic engagement, La Casita and Point of Contact create powerful connections that transcend boundaries and inspire a more inclusive world.”
+María Margarita became an invaluable member of La Casita’s administrative team and supported community-based initiatives, particularly our dual-language literacy programming for youth.
+She was also actively involved in work with our partner organization, Punto de Contacto–Point of Contact, and its exhibition, Libro de Artista, in partnership with the National Museum of Fine Arts of Argentina.
+Reflecting on her time, María Margarita shared, “By bridging cultures and communities through art, education, and civic engagement, La Casita and Point of Contact created powerful connections that transcend boundaries and inspire a more inclusive world.”

 Zachary Murray ’25